emiago/diago/README.md

 Built on top of optimized [SIPgo library]((https://emiago.github.io/diago))!
 In short it allows developing fast and easy testable VOIP apps to handle calls, registrations and more...

+*Diago is mainly project driven lib, so lot of API design will/should be challenged with real working apps needs*

 **For more information and documentation visit [the website](https://emiago.github.io/diago/docs)**

 Quick links: